Planning Employee Incentive Trips: A Step-by-Step Guide for HR Leaders

 Set a cap and leave room for flexibility

 The earlier you define the team size, the better your choices will be when it comes to venues, vendors, and travel logistics.
-It also keeps your finance team in the loop and helps you avoid awkward surprises later.
 With the numbers in place, you’ll move forward with full confidence—and a plan that actually sticks.

 Step 4: Choose the Right Trip Format